Predizioni-Epidemiologiche-Italia/Influcast/Instructions.md

 For ease of reference, the `previsioni/settimane_<season>.csv` file lists all possible weeks for the season, indicating for each week: year, week number, start date, and end date.

-__location__: a two-character code (a string) indicating the location to which the forecast refers.
+__luogo__: a two-character code (a string) indicating the location to which the forecast refers.
 The allowed values are: IT, 01, 02, 03, 04, 05, 06, 07, 08, 09, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, 21.
 The IT code indicates the national level forecast, while the codes from 01 to 21 refer to the regions according to the following mapping:

 - 01 : Abruzzo
 - 02 : Basilicata